SystemsApproach/5G/impl.rst

-the data plane layer of the CU-U and S/PGW-U are realized as P4 programs loaded into the programmable switches; (2) the control plane layer of the CU-U and S/PGW-U (as well as the Trellis platform module) are realized as control applications loaded onto the ONOS Network OS;
+the data plane layer of the CU-U and S/PGW-U are realized as P4 programs loaded into the programmable switches; (2) the control plane layer of the CU-U and S/PGW-U (as well as the Trellis platform module) are realized as control applications loaded onto ONOS;
 and (3) the remaining components are realized as Kubernetes-managed microservices.
 (Kubernetes is implied, but not shown in the figure.)